awsdocs/amazon-emr-management-guide/doc_source/emr-managed-notebooks-headless-ruby.md

 EMR notebooks can be scheduled using either:
 + A cron job with bash script
-+ An AWS Cloudwatch event, which will trigger an AWS Lambda \(Java/Python/Javascript\)\.
++ An Amazon CloudWatch event, which will trigger an AWS Lambda \(Java/Python/Javascript\)\.
 For more information, see [Using AWS Lambda with Amazon CloudWatch Events](https://docs.aws.amazon.com/lambda/latest/dg/services-cloudwatchevents.html)\.

 ```
 #!/bin/bash